ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 * How to configure that node for your specific use case
 * Tips and tricks for running IPFS infrastructure in the cloud

+## Digital Ocean Account
+For this course, you can either:

+* Sign up for an account preloaded with $50 in free credits with this link: https://do.co/pinata - (Requires a credit card but you won't be charged)

+* Use a community account we'll provide during the course

 ## Course walkthrough / commands

 The following commands are provided for easy copy / pasting during the node deployment part of the course.
 During the course, we will go over when and why to use these commands when setting up your infrastructure.